 What is the Associative Property?

-In some cases, you can simplify a calculation by multiplying or adding in a different order, but arriving at the same answer:
+In some cases, you can simplify a calculation by multiplying or adding a different order of the numbers to find easier patterns or combinations of variables.

 What is the Commutative Property?